huaminghuangtw/Evergreen-Notes/Permanent-Notes/your-relationship-with-yourself-sets-the-tone-for-every-other-relationships-you-have.md

 The internal golden rule: treat yourself the way others should have treated you.

 People respect you, only as much as you respect yourself.
 Others treat you the way you treat yourself.

 ---

+Think for yourself, not of yourself.
+Think of others, not for others.

+---